 When there is a dispute between students and instructors over the opportunity to make up work or attendances, the issue will be adjudicated by the chair of the department and then (only if needed) the dean of that school or their designee.

 The student may not place any undue burden on the instructor to provide opportunities to make up course work due to excused absences.

 Students are responsible for dropping courses they do not attend.
 Non-attendance does not cancel tuition charges, nor does it prevent the course and grade (probably an F, NP, X, or M) from appearing on the student's academic record.

-Students should make arrangements with their instructors prior to the holy day.
+Students should make arrangements with their instructors prior to the date(s) of the religious observance.

 Inclement weather conditions may require University closure, late opening, canceled events, or reduced operations.
-Portland’s weather forecasts and road conditions are constantly monitored to insure the safety of students, faculty, and staff.
+Portland’s weather forecasts and road conditions are constantly monitored to ensure the safety of students, faculty, and staff.

 Closure announcements are made via PSU Alert, posted to the PSU website, posted to social media and local news media.
 When the University is closed, classes are canceled and instructors may arrange makeup classes.
 If a closure occurs during finals week, changes to the finals schedule will be posted online in response to evolving conditions.